 The debentures were not issued with more than a de minimis amount of original issue discount within the meaning of Section 1273(a) of the Code.
 As a result, interest paid on a debenture will be includible in the income of a U.S. holder as ordinary income at the time it accrues or is actually or constructively received in accordance with the holder's method of accounting for U.S. federal income tax purposes.
 The interest rate on the debentures is subject to increase by the payment of liquidated damages if the debentures are not registered with the Commission within prescribed time periods.
-We are treating the possibility that we will pay such additional interest as subject to a remote and incidental contingency, within the meaning of applicable Treasury Regulations and, therefore, we believe that any such additional interest will not affect the yield to maturity on the debentures and therefore will be taxable to U.S. holders at the time it accrues or is received in accordance with each such holder's method of accounting.
+We are treating the possibility that we will pay such additional interest as subject to a remote and incidental contingency, within the meaning of applicable Treasury Regulations and, therefore, we believe that any such additional interest will not affect the yield to maturity on the debentures and therefore will be taxable to U.S. holder's method of accounting.
 Our determination that there is a remote likelihood of paying additional interest on the debentures is binding on each U.S. holder unless the holder explicitly discloses in the manner required by applicable Treasury Regulations that its determination is different from ours.
 Our determination is not, however, binding on the IRS.